littlebizzy/disable-embeds/readme.txt

 1. Upload to `/wp-content/plugins/disable-embeds-littlebizzy`
 2. Activate via WP Admin > Plugins
-3. Test plugin is working
+3. Test plugin is working by pasting a media URL (such as a YouTube video) into your post editor

 == Frequently Asked Questions ==